oddhill/context/README.txt

 different portions of your site.
 You can think of each context as representing a "section" of your site.
-For each context, you can choose the conditions that trigger this context to be active and choose different aspects of Drupal that should respond to this active context.
+For each context, you can choose the conditions that trigger this context to be active and choose different aspects of Drupal that should react to this active context.

 Think of conditions as a set of rules that are checked during page load to see what context is active.
 Any reactions that are associated with